trong-le/aries-activity-github-source/README.md

 ### List Issue Events
 `listIssueEvents` - Lists the events that occurred for the specified repository and issue.

-### List Repo Events
+### List Merged Pull Requests
-`listRepoEvents` - Lists the events that occurred for the specified repository.
+`listMergedPullRequests` - List all pull requests that have been merged.

 ### List Org Members
 `listOrgMembers` - Lists all members for the specified organization.

+### List Org Repos
+`listOrgRepos` - Lists all repositories for the specified organization.

 ### List Pull Requests
 `listPullRequests` - List all pull requests, filtered by state of pull request, for the given owner and repository.

-### List Merged Pull Requests
-`listMergedPullRequests` - List all pull requests that have been merged.

 ### List Repos
 `listRepos` - Lists all the repositories that are accessible by the authenticated user.

-### List Org Repos
+### List Repo Commits
-`listOrgRepos` - Lists all repositories for the specified organization.
+`listRepoCommits` - Lists all the commits for the specified repository.

 ### List Repo Commit Comments
 `listRepoCommitComments` - Lists the commit comments for the specified repository.

-### List Repo Commits
+### List Repo Events
-`listRepoCommits` - Lists all the commits for the specified repository.

-### List Collaborators
-`listCollaborators` - Lists all the collaborators for the specified repository.
+`listRepoEvents` - Lists the events that occurred for the specified repository.

 ## Configuration